-The Bowenwork technique is a soft-tissue approach that helps the body heal itself.
-The goal of a Bowenwork session is to help the body heal better so it can feel better, promoting balance in all systems of the body, including the nervous, musculoskeletal, and energetic systems.
+The Bowenwork technique is a system of gentle touch that helps the body heal itself.
+The goal of a Bowenwork session is to help the body heal better so it can feel better, promoting balance in all systems of the body, including the nervous, musculoskeletal, energetic, and fascial systems.
 Bowenwork operates on the philosophy that “less is best.”
 Practitioners aim to only provide enough manipulation or input to activate the healing mechanisms already in place within the body, allowing time for the autonomic nervous system to respond with healing and “resetting” messages.

 Watch a demonstration of the Bowenwork technique by Ossie Rentsch, one of Tom Bowen's students and founder of Bowtech.